uuganbold/news_extractor/docs/report.md

 my dimension and it allowed me to convert a totally new value to the most frequent one if it is encountered on testing or application level.

-I used k-fold validation and grid search to find the best model.
+**I used k-fold validation and grid search to find the best model.**

-F1 score was the most proper measurement because:
+**F1 score was the most proper measurement because:**
 * Accuracy would never show reliable number because of the dataset's unbalance.
 * Precision should be considered because I did not want "noise"
 * Recall should be considered because I did not want to miss my "precious information"
 * Considering both precision and recall means F1.

+### Training results
-* On my first experiment, I got almost 100% accuracy, but 0% precision and 0% recall.<br/>
+1. On my first experiment, I got almost 100% accuracy, but 0% precision and 0% recall.<br/>
 Then, I realized it was due to the dataset's unbalance.

-* On my second experiment, I used oversampling to improve the balance and got the result below with SVM
+2. On my second experiment, I used oversampling to improve the balance and got the result below with SVM

 |     Metrics | Title |  Content |
 | ------- | -----: | -------: |